rweigel/phys305/flux.md

 #### Problem

-Explain why the flux is zero through a circle that is outside a source that emits particles uniformly in all directions with a speed $v_s$ in a plane.
+Explain why the flux is zero through a circle that is outside a source that emits particles uniformly in all directions with speed $v_s$ in a plane.

 <img src="figures/Flux-1D-7b.svg" width="100%"/>